agateau/devo/README.md

 Wrapper around make: switch to the build dir and runs make from there.

+If there is no `Makefile` file in the build dir, but there is one file whose name starts with `Makefile`, uses this file instead.

 ### `devo_run`

 Run a command using a specific overlay: